 Treasurer – Jeremy Schreurs (Parent)

 The BSPS school council meets twice a term on a Tuesday at 7pm at the school.
 BSPS Council meetings are open to members of the school community with prior approval from the President and Principal.
-Please contact the President if you would like to attend a meeting.
+Please contact the school if you would like to request approval to attend a meeting.

 Interested parents are encouraged to nominate for school council when a vacancy arises.
 Parents are always welcome to join a Council committee or join the many volunteers who support the range of BSPS extra-curricular and community activities.